Top 10 Breeds Exposed to IVDD: A Pet Parent Guide

 What is IVDD?

+Does your dog belong to one of the top 10 breeds exposed to IVDD?
 Intervertebral Disc Disease is a crippling disease that is common in dogs with longer spines, heavier set weight, or underlying physical conditions.

 Bad jumping habits like this can very well lead to permanent damage, and temporary solutions such as wheelchairs are used for dogs who suffer from the most common result of this disease, paralysis.